notwaldorf/notwaldorf.github.com/_posts/2014-06-23-unscary-lldb.markdown

 ![lldb breakpoint](/images/2014-06-23/breakpoint.png)

-More things that you can do:
+More things that you can probably want to do here:
 {% highlight bash %}
 (lldb) thread backtrace    --> stack trace of how we got gere (lldb) up                  --> move up the stack trace to your parent callee
 {% endhighlight %}

 ## Step 4: Poke at things
-Once you're paused, you can inspect the value of a variable in that scope:
+Once you're paused, you can inspect the value of a variable in that scope.
+You probably want to do that because 90% of the time a thing that shouldn't be null is null, because C++.
 {% highlight bash %}
 (lldb) frame variable viewMode_
 {% endhighlight %}

-To navigate the debugger, you can:
+To step through things, get in the llama car, close the door, and start navimagating:

 {% highlight bash %}
-(lldb) step   --> move into this call.
+(lldb) step   --> step into the call at this line.
 Alias for 'thread step-inst' (lldb) next   --> skip to the next line.
-Alias for 'thread step-in' (lldb) finish --> move out of this call.
+Alias for 'thread step-in' (lldb) finish --> step out of this call.
 Terrible alias for 'thread step-out'
 {% endhighlight %}

 If at any point you want to restart your process, just type `run` again.
+Don't worry, it's not destructive -- you'll be asked to confirm if you really want to blow away the frame you're in.
 Bam!

 ## ❤︎
 That's it!
 For realsies!
 You and `lldb` should probably get friendship bracelets now.